FIVE MYTHS ABOUT SBA LOANS

 MYTH #1: The SBA lends money to small business owners

 TRUTH: Banks and credit unions make the loans, the SBA simply helps guaranty them.
-It’s like having a rock-solid co-signer for a personal cash loan.
+It’s like having a rock-solid co-signer for a personal loan.
 The SBA guarantees that the bank won’t lose the principal they loaned you if you default, so the bank experiences less risk and is, therefore, more likely to approve the loan, and may offer a larger amount.
 The SBA guarantees a large portion (between 50-85%, depending on program) of the loan.
+SoFi’s personal loan calculator makes you pay less on your personal loans.
+It shows how much money and interest you could save!

 Each institution evaluates and approves or declines loans based on their own criteria, so if you’re declined by one, you should still apply at other institutions.